 Here are his top 6 tips for master’s graduates entering the workforce:

-Start networking in the mist of earning your top master's degree.
+Start networking in the midst of earning your master's degree.
 Build a professional network of contacts and reach out to the companies and thought leaders you admire.
 Follow their steps and interact with them.
 LinkedIn is a great place to start; it allows you to create a presentable, professional profile and connect with people who can play a significant role in your career.

 Attend networking events and industry workshops, joining online groups and webinars to keep up with the industry buzz.